ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-2-2.md

-Understanding Sales and Operations Planning: The Benefits of Effective Sales and Operations Planning
+The Benefits of Effective Sales and Operations Planning
 ====================================================================================================

 In this chapter, we will explore the benefits of effective sales and operations planning (S\&OP) in aligning business strategy with market demands.